All articles

 Likewise, if you have a major or two that you’re strongly considering, it’s a good idea to reach out to professionals in your network or hometown who majored in those same subjects.
 They may have insights to help you along in your decision-making process.

-Choosing a major goes hand-in-hand with choosing a college.
-If you’ve narrowed your choice down to a few majors, you want to be sure to choose a school that offers those majors.
+Choosing a major is similar to choosing a college.
+If you’ve narrowed your choice down to a few majors, you should search for schools that offer those majors.
 Better yet, select a school that excels in the majors you’re considering.

-If you have no idea what you’d like to major in, schools that emphasize a more well-rounded and exploratory education — such as liberal arts colleges — may be the best option.
+If you have no idea what you’d like to major in, schools that emphasize a more well-rounded and exploratory education — such as you'll find at liberal arts colleges — may be the best option.

 Overall, choosing a major requires careful consideration.
 It is important to take your time and do your research.